owenst/emacs/README.md

 # emacs
 This is an emacs file which can be used on linux or mac osx

-clone to ~ then in ~ run link command: ln -s emacs/.emacs .emacs ln -s emacs/.bash_aliases .bash_aliases
+clone to ~ then in emacs/ run
+./configure.sh
+which links everything and sources the aliases and bashrc

 you may have to remove the current .emacs file.